S-M-Creations/Sentiment-Analysis-of-Transliterated-Social-Media-Comments-using-Python/README.md

 ## 📜 **Project Overview**

-Welcome to **Sentiment Analysis of Transliterated Social Media Comments!** This project dives into analyzing the sentiment of social media comments, specifically from YouTube and Twitter (X), using Natural Language Processing (NLP) techniques.
+This project dives into analyzing the sentiment of social media comments, specifically from YouTube and X (formerly Twitter), using Natural Language Processing (NLP) techniques.
 The goal is to assess the overall mood (positive, negative, or neutral) of user comments on various platforms and provide insightful analysis for content creators and marketers.

 ---

 ## 🚀 **How It Works**

 ### 1. **Platform Selection:**
-- You can choose to analyze comments from **YouTube**, **Twitter**, or **Instagram** (coming soon).
+- You can choose to analyze comments from **YouTube**, **X**, or **Instagram** (coming soon).
 Simply click on the platform of your choice.

 ### 2. **Input Your URL:**
 - For **YouTube**: Paste the URL of a YouTube video to fetch the latest comments.
-- For **Twitter**: Paste the URL of a tweet to fetch the replies.
+- For **X**: Paste the URL of a tweet to fetch the replies.

 ### 3. **Processing & Analysis:**
 - The application will **preprocess** the comments by removing unnecessary text like URLs, emojis, and handles, while keeping non-ASCII characters (such as Telugu).
 - **Sentiment Analysis** will then classify each comment as either **positive**, **negative**, or **neutral**.
-- **Translation**: If comments are not in English, they will be automatically **transliterated and translated** to English for analysis.
+- If comments are not in English, they will be automatically **transliterated and translated** to English for analysis.

 ### 4. **Results:**
 - The app will present a **detailed analysis** of the comments, along with a **pie chart** showing the sentiment distribution.